-Actual Stressed pro forma ratios Regulat orv

-Adverse Scenario

 Table 6: Wells Fargo Bank, N.A.
-Projected Capital Ratios for the Supervisory Severely
+Projected Capital Ratios for the Supervisory Severely Adverse Scenario

 Actual Stressed pro forma ratios Regulatory

 Dec.
-31, 2017 Mar.
-31, 2020 Minimum Minimum (1)
+31, 2018 Mar.
+31, 2021 Minimum Minimum (1)

-Common Equity Tier 1 12.2 % 12.7 % 10.0 % 4.5%
+Common Equity Tier 1 12.4 % 15.3 % 11.9 % 4.5 %

-Tier 1 risk-based capital 12.2 12.7 10.0 6.0
+Tier 1 risk-based capital 12.4 15.3 11.9 6.0

-Total risk-based capital 14.2 14.8 12.1 8.0
+Total risk-based capital 14.2 17.3 14.1 8.0

-Tier 1 leverage 8.4 8.3 7.3 4.0
+Tier 1 leverage 8.6 9.3 8.4 4.0

-Supplementary leverage ratio 7.1 7.4 6.3 3.0
+Supplementary leverage ratio 7.3 8.3 7.1 3.0

 (1) Risk-based capital ratios represent minimum requirements per Minimum Supervisory Ratios and Standards (12 CFR part 225, Appendix A).
-The minimum regulatory ratios do not include the GSIB capital surcharge or the capital conservation buffer.
+The minimum regulatory ratios do not include the GSIB capital surcharge, the capital conservation buffer, or the supplemental leverage buffer.

-As shown in Table 6, our projected pro forma Common Equity Tier 1 and Tier 1 capital ratios increased by 50bps while the Total risk-based capital ratio increased 60bps over the nine quarter test horizon.
-The projected minimum Common Equity Tier 1 ratio over the nine quarter test horizon was 10.0%, still well above the 4.5% regulatory minimum, and the other risk-based capital and leverage ratios all remained above the regulatory minimums as well.
+As shown in Table 6, our projected pro forma Common Equity Tier 1 and Tier 1 capital ratios increased by 290bps while the Total risk-based capital ratio increased 310bps over the nine-quarter test horizon.
+The projected minimum Common Equity Tier 1 ratio over the nine-quarter test horizon was 11.9%, still well above the 4.5% regulatory minimum, and the other risk-based capital and leverage ratios all remained above the regulatory minimums as well.
 The increase in the ratios over the test horizon was driven primarily by a reduction in risk-weighted assets, due mainly to a decline in loan balances as a result of charge-offs and weakened loan demand, and reduced dividends to the parent.
-The 10bps decrease in the projected pro forma Tier 1 leverage ratio was due to lower Tier 1 Capital.
+The 70bps increase in the projected pro forma Tier 1 leverage ratio was due primarily to lower assets.